py5coding/py5book/reference/sketch_begin_contour.rst

 These methods can only be used within a :doc:`sketch_begin_shape` & :doc:`sketch_end_shape` pair and transformations such as :doc:`sketch_translate`, :doc:`sketch_rotate`, and :doc:`sketch_scale` do not work within a ``begin_contour()`` & :doc:`sketch_end_contour` pair.
 It is also not possible to use other shapes, such as :doc:`sketch_ellipse` or :doc:`sketch_rect` within.

+This method can be used as a context manager to ensure that :doc:`sketch_end_contour` always gets called, as shown in the second example.

 Underlying Java method: `beginContour <https://processing.org/reference/beginContour_.html>`_

 Syntax